Students in IEP

 The IEP hosts a wide range of international students.
-Our largest population comes from the Middle East, but we also have students from Latin America, Asia, Eurpoe, and other places.
+Our largest population comes from the Middle East and Latin America, but we also have students from Asia, Europe, and other places.
 You are all welcome!

 Please refer to the student information and resources below to learn more about our IEP program and university regulations and policies.